v-wangg/OrthogonalPGD/README.md

 # Evading Adversarial Example Detection Defenseswith Orthogonal Projected Gradient Descent

-This repository contains the code used in the paper [include link]
+This repository contains the code used in the [paper](https://arxiv.org/abs/2106.15023)

 The main attack class can be found in `attack.py`.
 We then give a few examples of the case studies we talk about in the paper.